chris-cozy/iupac-definition-extractor/README.md

 # iupac-definition-extractor

-This Python program serves to extract definitions from the IUPAC key-value store by searching through a JSON file based on user-defined terms.
-Utilizing Pandas, it generates a table and exports the retrieved definitions into a downloadable CSV format.
-This tool facilitates easy access to IUPAC terminology.

 The IUPAC Term Extractor is a Python tool designed to search and extract definitions from a JSON file containing IUPAC (International Union of Pure and Applied Chemistry) terminology.
 This tool utilizes user-defined terms to locate corresponding entries within the JSON dataset and generates a CSV file containing relevant metadata.

 ## Features